nilax97/WebAssembly-Tracer/README.md

-# webassembly_tracer
+# WebAssembly-Tracer
-Code to generate the x86 translation of the webassembly trace for any program
+Code to generate the x86 translation of the webassembly trace for any program.
+Also contains the benchmarking results of WebAssembly vs native for the polybench suite

 # Demo